-- Economics & economic motivation (cont.) - You allegedly bring in too many cases (e.g., your cases monopolize the operating room or prime O.R. time). - You bring in the wrong cases (e.g., too many Medicaid, indigent).

-- Economics & economic motivation (cont.) - One medical group is allowed to control an entire department (in absence of an exclusive contract). - You are an "overutilizer" (you use too many resources, overtime for hospital staff).
+- Economics & economic motivation (cont.) - You allegedly bring in too many cases (e.g., your cases monopolize the operating room or prime O.R. time). - You bring in the wrong cases (e.g., too many Medicaid, indigent). - 10.
+A "fair hearing" is not equal. (cont.) - Economics & economic motivation (cont.) - One medical group is allowed to control an entire department (in absence of an exclusive contract). - You are an "overutilizer" (you use too many resources, overtime for hospital staff).